camunda-community-hub/zeebe-operator/README.md

 ![Zeebe K8s Operator Components](imgs/zeebe-k8s-operator.png)

-The architecture of the Operator is quite simple, it creates Tekton Pipelines to Deploy the existing Zeebe Helm Charts into the cluster where the Operator is installed.
+The architecture of the Operator is quite simple, it creates [Tekton Pipelines](http://tekton.dev) to Deploy the existing Zeebe Helm Charts into the cluster where the Operator is installed.

 It does this by using a version stream repository (source of truth) which define which versions of the charts needs to be used to provision a concrete cluster.
 This Version Stream repository contains a parent chart that will be installed when a cluster wants to be provisioned.
 You can find this repository [here](https://github.com/zeebe-io/zeebe-version-stream-helm)

 Once the cluster is provisioned (by installing the [Zeebe Helm Charts](http://helm.zeebe.io)) the Operator is in charge of monitoring the resources that were created.
 For a Zeebe Cluster this are:
-- Broker(s): one or more brokers created by an StatefulSet
+- **Zeebe Broker(s)**: one or more brokers created by an StatefulSet
-- Gateway: Standalone Gateway which is created by a Deployment
+- **Zeebe Gateway**: Standalone Gateway which is created by a Deployment
-- Operate: If enabled a Deployment is created
+- **Camunda Operate**: If enabled a Deployment is created

 The status of this components is reflected into the `ZeebeCluster` (zb) resource that you can query by using `kubectl`